Home Rides Reviews Bikes Gallery Tech Misc Contact

 Ladies and gentlemen step right this way.
 Get your torque, get your angular momentum, get your second law of thermodynamics right here.
 No waiting.

 Welcome to this work in progress.
 Feedback is welcome.
-Please direct comments, questions, rants or threats to our reader forum or find us on
+Please direct comments, questions, rants or threats to our reader forum

 For a rowdier interaction check out our WWF style response (warning - R rated!) to select reader comments.

 Modern motorcycles are capable of 180+ bhp in a rolling chassis that may weigh less than 400 lbs.
-Because motorcycles are light and powerful (with a large percentage of rotating mass) and have engines and suspensions tuned for cutting-edge performance, the are rich platforms for visceral physics.
+Because motorcycles are light and powerful (with a large percentage of rotating mass) and have engines and suspensions tuned for cutting-edge performance, they are rich platforms for visceral physics.

 The Works